AhsanRandhawa/QuickSort-Analysis/README.md

 # QuickSort-Analysis
 Investigating the use of different pivot picking strategies on the runtime of QuickSort.

+Found that choosing Median of 3 random indices in the list as the pivot element works even better than choosing a random index as pivot

 ## Introduction

 Instead of making 4 different functions for our four different implementations for QuickSort.
 We have made a